 Designed to support performance and composition, this programme will enable you to build on your musical interests, skills and experience; discover more about music; and explore possibilities for your personal, artistic and professional development.

 Normally undertaken prior to undergraduate study, the programme is of particular value to aspiring musicians who wish to develop their musical skills and techniques through a dedicated programme of study rooted in practice-based activity, as well as to significantly enhance their skills in the use of the English language.
+All students taking the Integrated Skills in English module as part of their programme will be entered for the Trinity ISE II (B2) or Trinity ISE III (C1) examination.
+The ISE qualification can be used to demonstrate the level of English required for entry to another undergraduate (B2) or postgraduate (C1) programme at Trinity Laban.

 On completion of the programme, students will have enhanced their performance/composition skills in their Principal Study discipline, and be able to communicate in English at a level appropriate to entry to conservatoire BMus or university music study within the UK.
 In addition to your Principal Study lessons and departmental classes, you will: improve your performance skills through engagement with Alexander Technique, Dalcroze and weekly performance workshops; and gain confidence in audition techniques.